-This website provides a one-stop resource portal on Singapore's e-Government development.
+This website serves as a one-stop resource portal on Singapore's e-Government development.

 Singapore's e-government journey started in the early 80s with the goal of transforming the Government into a world-class user of information technology.
-The Civil Service Computerisation Programme (CSCP) automated work functions and reduced paperwork for greater internal operational efficiencies.
+The Civil Service Computerisation Programme (CSCP) performed business process re-engineering with automation of work functions and reduced paperwork for greater internal operational efficiencies.

 iGov2010 Masterplan (2006 - 2010) built on this strong foundation and focused on creating an Integrated Government that works seamlessly behind the scene to serve customers better.
 During this period, mobile services were introduced to ride on the high mobile phone penetration rate to offer customers an additional channel for accessing public services.

 The eGov2015 Masterplan (2011-2015) aims to be a Collaborative Government which facilitates greater co-creation and interaction between the Government, the people and the private sector to bring about greater value creation for Singapore.
 It ushers in a new era, where the Government aims to shift from a "Government-to-You" approach to a "Government-with-You" approach in the delivery of government e-services.
 The goal is to facilitate more co-creation and interaction between the Government, the people and the private sector to bring about greater value creation for Singapore and our people.